Configure Artifactory for PTC

 Step 1: Create a Remote Repository

 The steps below use npm and registry.npmjs.org as a worked example.
-For each other package type you support, create a remote repository of the matching package type with that ecosystem’s public registry URL, then wire it into a virtual repository and map each type in the Package Reroute Config API the same way.
+For each other package type you support, create a remote repository of the matching package type with that ecosystem’s public registry URL, then map each type in the Package Reroute Config API the same way.

 To create a remote repository for PTC: